 If you run an existing WordPress site, then you use the BigCommerce WordPress plugin which allows you to run an eCommerce store along with WordPress.

 You will be able to use BigCommerce to manage eCommerce while still using WordPress to manage your content.

 WooCommerce – Ease of Use

 WooCommerce is not a hosted platform like BigCommerce.
-It is a WordPress eCommerce plugin which you need to install in your WordPress website to work.
+It is a WordPress eCommerce plugin that you need to install on your WordPress website to work.

 Once the setup is complete, you can start adding products to your store.

 While that’s all you need to make an online store with WooCommerce, you will need to do more work to make your store powerful and useful.

 You can change a theme to improve the design and use WooCommerce plugins and extensions to add more eCommerce features.

 Also, you need to take care of the security, backups, caching, and performance aspects yourself.